Audit Committee Charter

 (1) Direct senior management to maintain the reliability and integrity of the accounting policies and financial reporting and disclosure practices of the FHLB.

-(2) Ensure that policies are in place, are reasonably designed to achieve disclosure and transparency regarding the FHLB's true financial performance and governance practices.
+(2) Direct senior management to have policies in place that are reasonably designed to achieve disclosure and transparency regarding the FHLB's true financial performance and governance practices.

 (3) Review the basis for the FHLB's financial statements and the independent auditor's opinion with respect to such financial statements, including